-Take all this information to a lawyer who has experience in wills and estates for families and individuals with disabilities.
-Ask the lawyer to explain the tax and legal implications of your decisions.
-Keep in mind that it is important to write your will according to the specific laws in your province, otherwise it may be declared invalid.
-It is advisable that you consult with a lawyer in your area who understands the specifics of disability law.
+Working with a lawyer who has experience and great knowledge of wills and estates law and its interrelationship with provincial disability benefits will be fundamental to developing a well-designed estate plan.
+Your lawyer should be able to explain the tax and legal implications of your decisions and specifically, the impacts of receiving an inheritance on your son or daughter’s entitlement to provincial disability benefits.
+Developing a will can be a challenging matter in itself but is further complicated where there is a loved one with a disability.
+Accordingly, it is important to develop your will with regards to the specific laws in your province, otherwise it may negatively impact your son or daughter with a disability.
+Therefore, it is advisable that you consult with a lawyer in your area who understands the interrelationship of estates, trusts, and disability law.

 Regularly review and update your will

-We hope that this information will help you get started with the will planning process or encourage you to update an existing one If you are in BC and would like to learn more about planning your will if you have a loved-one with a disability, we offer an online workshop – Click here to learn more.
+We hope that this preliminary overview will help you get started with your will planning and encourage you to consider developing and/or updating your existing estate plan.
+If you reside in BC and would like to learn more about planning your will where you have a loved-one with a disability, we offer an online wills, estates & disability workshop – Click here to learn more.

-Wills, Trusts, and Estate Planning Webinar – This online workshop is facilitated by a lawyer who specializes in disability law and designed specifically for families with a loved-one with a disability.
+Wills, Trusts, and Estate Planning Webinar – This online workshop is facilitated by a lawyer who specializes in estates, trusts & disability law and is designed specifically for families with a loved-one with a disability.

-BC Lawyers List – A list of lawyers who have experience with disability law in British Columbia.
+BC Lawyers List – A list of lawyers who have experience with estates, trusts & disability law in British Columbia.

 Disability Planning Helpline: 1-844-311- 7526.
 Call the toll-free helpline from anywhere in Canada and one of our family experts will answer your questions about the Disability Tax Credit, the Registered Disability Savings Plan (RDSP), trusts & estate planning, advocacy approaches, government benefit programs, social network building and more.